 Along I-35 is a place you've maybe never visited, but always passed.
-If you take the exit to find, you'll find a village of artists, creators and makers that have built something that's truly worth the trip.
+If you take the exit, though, you'll find a village of artists, creators and makers that have built something that's truly worth the trip.

 Salado Museum & College Hill Park